OChRA-lab/ochra/README.md

 ## SPACES

 This module are for classes that represent physical spaces in the real setting.
-Similar to storage there is notmuch business logic that has actually been implemented and so I have just provided a small excerpt below for explaining what these classes are meant to be.
+Similar to storage there is not much business logic that has actually been implemented and so I have just provided a small excerpt below for explaining what these classes are meant to be.

 - lab.py: Abstract Lab class that represents a laboratory.
-    - *get_stations*: Retrive all station in the lab
+    - *get_stations*: Retrieve all stations in the lab
-    - *get_station*: Retrieve all stations in the lab.
+    - *get_station*: Retrieve a specific station from the lab.
     - *get_robots*: Retrieve all robots in the lab.
     - *get_robot*: Retrieve a specific robot from the lab.